SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.OAuth/README.md

 ```
 1. Create and bind a OAuth service instance to your application.
 2. Confiure any additional settings the OAuth connector will need.
 (Optional)
-3. Add SteelToe CloudFoundry configuration provider to your ConfigurationBuilder.
+3. Add Steeltoe CloudFoundry configuration provider to your ConfigurationBuilder.
 4. Add OAuth connector to your ServiceCollection.
 5. Access the OAuth service options.
 ```
 ## Create & Bind OAuth Service

 There are multiple OAuth services you can use on CloudFoundry.
-Rather than explaining the steps to create and bind the service to your app here, we recommend you read and follow the [Create OAuth2 Service Instance on CloudFoundry](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) section of the SteelToe [CloudFoundrySingleSignon](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) sample.
+Rather than explaining the steps to create and bind the service to your app here, we recommend you read and follow the [Create OAuth2 Service Instance on CloudFoundry](https://github.com/SteeltoeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) section of the Steeltoe [CloudFoundrySingleSignon](https://github.com/SteeltoeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) sample.

 Once you have bound the service to the app, the OAuth service settings have been setup in `VCAP_SERVICES` and will be picked up automatically when the app is started by using the `CloudFoundry` configuration provider at startup.